vinaya-class/vinaya-class.github.io/src/03-sexual-conduct.md

 ![Pr-1](./includes/mindmaps/pr-1.png)

+- "...
+For *that* action you would only suffer death, for *this* action you will suffer in hell.
-- as a man with his head cut off cannot become one to live again
+- As a man with his head cut off cannot become one to live again.
-- as a withered leaf separated from its stem cannot be joined again
+- As a withered leaf separated from its stem cannot be joined again.
-- as a flat stone that has been broken in half cannot be put together again
+- As a flat stone that has been broken in half cannot be put together again.
-- as a palmyra tree cut off at the crown is incapable of further growth.
+- As a palmyra tree cut off at the crown is incapable of further growth."

 ## Sg 1, Intentional emission of semen